Complexity classification of local Hamiltonian problems: S-Hamiltonian with local terms

 We are finally ready to complete the proof of Theorem~\ref{thm:shamlf}, which we restate for convenience.

-\begin{repthm}{thm:shamlf} Let $\mathcal{S}$ be an arbitrary fixed subset of Hermitian matrices on at most $k$ qubits, where $k=O(1)$, and let $\mathcal{S}'$ be the subset formed by subtracting all 1-local terms from each element of $\mathcal{S}$, and then deleting all 0-local matrices.
-Then: \begin{itemize} \item If $\mathcal{S}'$ is empty, \shamlf\ is in $\ptime$; \item Otherwise, if there exists $U \in SU(2)$ such that $U$ locally diagonalises $\mathcal{S}'$, \shamlf\ is $\tim$-complete, where $\nptime \subseteq \tim \subseteq \stoqma$; \item Otherwise, \shamlf\ is $\qma$-complete.
+\begin{repthm}{thm:shamlf} Let $\mathcal{S}$ be an arbitrary fixed subset of Hermitian matrices on at most $k$ qubits, where $k=O(1)$, and let $\mathcal{S}'$ be the subset formed by removing the 1\nobreakdash-local part from each element of $\mathcal{S}$, and then deleting all 0\nobreakdash-local matrices from the resulting set.
+Then: \begin{itemize} \item If $\mathcal{S}'$ is empty, \shamlf\ is in $\ptime$; \item Otherwise, if there exists $U \in SU(2)$ such that $U$ locally diagonalises $\mathcal{S}'$, \shamlf\ is $\stoqma$-complete; \item Otherwise, \shamlf\ is $\qma$-complete.
 If every matrix in $\mathcal{S}'$ acts on 2 qubits, this holds even if we insist that the 2-qubit interactions in the final Hamiltonian are restricted to the edges of a 2d square lattice and all have equal weight. \end{itemize} \end{repthm}

 \begin{proof} The first case is the same argument as in Proposition~\ref{prop:2shamlf}.
 In the second case, observe that after $U$ is applied to each qubit, each matrix $H_i\in \mathcal{S}$ must be of the form $\sum_{S \subseteq [k]} \alpha^{(i)}_S Z_S$, i.e.\ a weighted sum of tensor products of $Z$ matrices acting on subsets $S$.
-Also, there must be at least one pair $i$, $S$ with $|S| \ge 2$ such that $\alpha^{(i)}_S \neq 0$ (or all $H_i$ would be 1-local).
+Also, there must be at least one pair $i$, $S$ with $|S| \ge 2$ such that $\alpha^{(i)}_S \neq 0$ (or all $H_i$ would be 1\nobreakdash-local).
 We can use Lemma~\ref{lem:restrict} to extract this term, giving us access to an interaction of the form $Z^{\otimes \ell}$ for some $\ell$ between 2 and $k$.
-If $\ell=2$, we can produce an arbitrary transverse Ising model Hamiltonian, so obtain $\tim$-hardness.
-If $\ell > 2$, we can use Lemma~\ref{lem:restrict} once more to obtain a $Z^{\otimes 2}$ interaction from $Z^{\otimes \ell}$, implying $\tim$-hardness again.
+If $\ell=2$, we can produce an arbitrary transverse Ising model Hamiltonian, so obtain $\stoqma$-hardness.
+If $\ell > 2$, we can use Lemma~\ref{lem:restrict} once more to obtain a $Z^{\otimes 2}$ interaction from $Z^{\otimes \ell}$, implying $\stoqma$-hardness again.